Literature of the Oceans

-Literature of the Sea and the American Environmental Movement, taught by Dr. Richard King, takes advantage of our maritime museum, coastal setting, and three field seminars to read and study canonical and lesser known American novelists and poets who set their works in the watery world, often in the exact places where we travel as a class.
+Literature of the Oceans, taught by Mary K Bercaw Edwards, takes advantage of our maritime museum, coastal setting, and three field seminars to read and study canonical and lesser known American novelists and poets who set their works in the watery world, often in the exact places where we travel as a class.

-Williams-Mystic supports the Williams-Mystic Essay Contest in Honor of Joseph Conrad and the Searchable Sea Literature website, which is run by students.
+Williams-Mystic supports the Searchable Sea Literature website, which is run by students.
 We offer additional research and internship opportunities in Literature of the Sea both during the semester and the summer.